Countable strongly annihilated ideals in commutative rings: Abstract

 \section{Abstract}

 In this paper we introduce and study the concept of countable strongly annihilated ideal in commutative rings, in particular in rings of continuous functions.
 We show that a maximal ideal in $C(X)$ is countable strongly annihilated if and only if it is a real maximal $z^\circ$-ideal.
-It turns out that $X$ is an almost $P$-space if and only if countable strongly annihilated ideals and strongly divisible $z$-ideals coincide if and only if every $M_x$ is a countable strongly annihilated ideal, for any $x\in X$.
-We observe that an almost $P$-space $X$ is Lindelof if and only if every countable strongly annihilated ideal is fixed.
+It turns out that $X$ is an almost $P$-space if and only if countable strongly annihilated ideals and strongly divisible $z$-ideals coincide.
+We observe that an almost $P$-space $X$ is Lindel\"{o}f if and only if every countable strongly annihilated ideal is fixed.
 We give a negative answer to a question raised by Gilmer and McAdam.

 \textbf{Keywords:} countable strongly annihilated ideal, real maximal ideal, strongly divisible ideal, almost $P$-space.

 \textbf{MSC:} Primary 13A18; Secondary 54C40.